 The way term insurance works differs depending on whether it is level term or decreasing term insurance.

 Level term insurance provides the same amount of life cover throughout the insured period.
-For example if you choose £100,000 of life cover over a 15 year period, the amount the policy would pay out if you were to die during that 15 year period would always be £100,000.
+So for example if you choose £100,000 of life cover over a 15 year period, the amount the policy would pay out if you were to die during that 15 year period would always be £100,000.

 This means that the amount you pay for term insurance will increase annually so do make sure you are happy with the increase before going ahead.